pwwang/pipen/docs/api.md

 `tag`:      The new tag of all copied processes
 `deps`: Whether to copy the dependencies or not.
 Default: True
 - dependences for processes in starts will not be copied
-`newid`:    Use a different id if you don't want to use the variant name
+`id`:    Use a different id if you don't want to use the variant name

 - **returns:**
 The new aggregation